Book your flight to Barcelona with Icelandair from

 Hit the prime retail district of Passeig de Gracia and the streets to its south west, browse the workshops and small boutiques of El Born, and wander the laneways of Barri Gòtic to unearth the city’s best treasures.

 If you're after under-one-roof ease, Las Arenas is a unique city feature.
-A former bullring turned mall, visitors won’t want to miss the promenade on its roof, where you can take in brilliant city panoramas.
+A former bullring which has been turned into a mall where visitors won’t want to miss the promenade on its roof showcasing the brilliant city panoramas.

-And that’s not even to mention the long list of Michelin-starred eateries.
-Start at Mercat de la Boqueria, Barcelona’s most central produce market, which can be found on landmark Las Ramblas (or La Rambla) boulevard.
-It’s a sensory riot of local color and flavor, and there are tapas bars here that make excellent refueling stops.
+And that’s not to mention the long list of Michelin-starred eateries.
+Start at Mercat de la Boqueria, Barcelona’s most central produce market, located on the landmark Las Ramblas (or La Rambla) boulevard.
+It’s a sensory riot of local color and flavor, and the tapas bars here make excellent refueling stops.

 FAQs about travel to Barcelona